 Murray River Walk provides a houseboat that is part of a modern fleet of boats owned and managed by Rob and Jenna Hughes of River Murray Houseboats, Renmark.

-We start with a leisurely cruise after breakfast to the historic Customs House, Border Cliffs and the South Australian/Victorian Border, before commencing our journey downstream to pass through Lock 6.
+After breakfast we board the cruiser for a short journey to Border Cliffs and the South Australian/Victorian Border, passing the historic Customs House, before commencing our journey downstream to pass through Lock 6.

-We rejoin the houseboat and cruise on past the Chowilla Station Shearing Shed and on to Wilkadene Woolshed Brewery for a tasty lunch, tour and a brew.
-After lunch we say our farewells and transfer by vehicle back to Renmark for arrival at 2pm.
+We continue downstream past the Chowilla Station Shearing Shed and onto the Wilkadene Woolshed Brewery for a tasty lunch, tour and a brew.

 This graph loosely depicts the gradient of the track, providing you with some basic understanding of how challenging the walk will be.
 The graphs are useful in helping you decide which walk suits you best.
 Whatever your ability or fitness, there’s sure to be a walk that suits you in the Great Walks of Australia collection.